-Summer and school term earnings are considered as financial resources in the calculation of your unmet need, see page 20.
+Summer and school term earnings are considered as financial resources in the calculation of your unmet need, see pages 18-19.
+Students who are unable to work in the summer due to medical reasons or accept unpaid positions such as internships and volunteering should contact the Financial Aid office for further guidance.